Massachusetts Domestic Violence Lawyer

 Domestic violence is a serious charge—and so it only makes sense that a person who is convicted of the crime would face serious consequences.

-A look at the consequences will make it clear that you absolutely must hire a skilled defense attorney to represent you if you are arrested for domestic violence in the state of Massachusetts.
+A look at the consequences will make it clear that you absolutely must hire a skilled Massachusetts criminal defense attorney to represent you if you are arrested for domestic violence.